-Note: See the Simple Fit Example obtained by the PoPy developers for this example, including input script and input data file.
+Note: See the fit_example1_fit obtained by the PoPy developers for this example, including input script and input data file.

 1.4.1 Run the Fit Script

 To fit a model in PoPy, you need a model file ending in .pyml and a data file in comma separated value format (.csv).
 See files in your PoPy 'examples' sub directory:-